parmentelat/r2lab-obsolete/website/hardware.md

   The experiment interface offers wired connectivity between nodes and to the infrastructure; this is entirely dedicated to experimenters - and is not turned on by default, but can easily be enabled from the node using DHCP, in which case it becomes available at: 192.168.**2**.<font color="green">**xx**</font>.
+This interface will not be available in case the Nitos node is attached to a **USRP**2 or **N210** device.

   <br>
   <br>
   **Control interface( OMF)**:<br>
   OMF is a Testbed Control, Measurement and Management Framework.
-Was developed for wireless testbed platforms and had being extended to support features and facilities for testbed's control, measurement, and management.
+It was developed for wireless testbed platforms and had being extended to support features and facilities for testbed's control, measurement, and management.
   The CI OMF interface is available at: 192.168.**3**.<font color="blue">**xx**</font>.

   <br>